 Slope Direction lens

 Slope Direction is a unique tool to Virtual Surveyor that dynamically displays the direction of a slope through an easy to understand arrow graphic overlaid onto the terrain.
 The arrows will point in the direction of down slope based off the currently displayed terrain and area.
 The Slope Direction arrows will also dynamically adjust in size and frequency depending on the scale at which you are viewing the terrain.
+You can choose the color of the arrows in the settings next to the Slope Direction button.

 Slope Direction is a great tool to understand the hydrology of a location.
 Some typical examples are listed below.